 Out of Zone Enrolments are now full.
 Due to further in zone enrolments, the Year 7 and 8 roll for 2019 is closed.
 We are sorry to advise there will be no further ballot in 2019.

 Year 7, 2019 - In Zone Students For any Year 7 in zone applications, please confirm your home address with the document listed below, ‘website_zone_street_names’.
 Once you have confirmed you are in zone, please contact Anna-Marie McAleer: firstname.lastname@example.org to arrange an interview time.

 Please bring your child with you to the interview.

-If your child attends Murrays Bay Primary, Mairangi Bay Primary, Campbells Bay Primary, Browns Bay Primary or Pinehill Primary no enrolment form is needed.
+Enrolment Form (Year 7 only): if your child attends Murrays Bay Primary, Mairangi Bay Primary, Campbells Bay Primary, Browns Bay Primary or Pinehill Primary no enrolment form is needed.

 Murrays Bay Intermediate (1386) Enrolment Scheme Effective from 3 February 2004